In 2007, Apple introduced the iPhone and revolutionized smartphones.

 This will undoubtedly be a growing future trend as it dramatically lowers the cost of investing in mobile technologies.

-The second option is to develop a mobile web app.
+The second option is to make an app from your website.
 This is just a mobile-friendly version of your current internet or website options.

 This is usually cheaper and easier because you develop one version for any mobile device (regardless of the operating system).